 Indispensable.
 That is what corporate cards are becoming in the business world.
-In fact, according to a report by the Wall Street Journal, an increasing number of companies are adopting corporate card programs for their business.
+In fact, according to a report by the Wall Street Journal, an increasing number of companies are adopting corporate credit card programs for their business.
 And the reasons are multifold.
 To mention a few here;

-- Finance folks can manage the cash flow better, since cash advances would become a thing of past.
+- Finance folks can manage the cash flow better, since cash advances would become a thing of the past.

 - It Improves the business credit of the company, which, in turn, will help your business grow.

-- Employers can enjoy the incentives (rewards, cashbacks, miles, etc.) that come along with credit card usage.
+- Employers can enjoy the incentives (rewards, cash backs, miles, etc.) that come along with credit card usage.

 - Employees wouldn’t have to wait for their reimbursement.
 Just swipe the card, and they are good to go.

 Given that corporate cards are designed to make spending easier, it is likely that your employees may be tempted to spend a little more than what you’d like them to.
-That could prove detrimental to the health of your business.
+According to a GBTA study, that could prove detrimental to the health of your business.
 We at Fyle, certainly don’t want that for your business.
-That’s exactly why we have listed some of the best practices you must keep in mind while managing corporate cards at your company.
+That’s exactly why we have listed some of the best practices you must keep in mind while managing corporate credit cards at your company.

-Double check the expenses with proofs:
+2. Double check the expenses with proofs

 Needless to say, receipts are the best proof.
-Although IRS mandates receipts for expenses more than $75, it is wise to ask for them anyway.
+Although the IRS mandates receipts for expenses more than $75, it is wise to ask for them anyway.
 You will get a clear idea of whether your employees are spending right.
 It also eliminates potential fraud where employees can get away by recording numerous expenses below $75.

-Set limits on the spending:
+4. Set limits on the spending

 Create an expense policy for your organization.
 Let your employees know how much they can spend on air tickets, accommodation and other types of expenses using the corporate card.
 Even better, employ a T&E system that notifies your employees about policy violations the moment they incur the expenses.

-Monitor employees spending habits:
+5. Monitor employees spending habits

 One of the major advantages of having a corporate card program is visibility into the spending trends of your employees.
 Analyze the spending pattern of your employees from the corporate card statements and bank feeds regularly.
-This lets you spot the erroneous expenses even before your an employee reports them.
+This lets you spot the erroneous expenses even before your employee reports them.